Action of derived automorphisms on infinity-morphisms: Acting on -morphisms

 Similarly, using that $D$ and $\widetilde{D}_\beta$ are cohomologous, we deduce the existence of an $\infty$-quasi-isomorphism

-\end{proof} In \cite{TamConGRT}, we need the above theorem exactly, in particular that the $\infty$-morphism $U^{\widetilde{D}}$ comes from an exponentiated derivation.
+Finally, the statement that the linear terms of $U^{\widetilde{D}}$ and $U$ coincide follows from the fact that we are modifying $U$ via exponentiated derivations, which necessarily start with the identity.
+Since all derivations considered raise weight by at least $1$, all linear terms remain unchanged. \end{proof} In \cite{TamConGRT}, we need the above theorem exactly, in particular that the $\infty$-morphism $U^{\widetilde{D}}$ comes from an exponentiated derivation.
 The following corollary may be useful in other applications, and may be seen as a more full answer to the motivating question.

 \begin{corollary} Let $V$ and $W$ be ${\Cobar}(\sC)$-algebras for a cooperad $\sC$, and let $U: V \leadsto W$ be an $\infty$-morphism between them.
 Given a degree $0$ cocycle $D \in \Der'({\Cobar} (\sC))$, there exists an $\infty$-morphism